Joachim26/CiChess/README.md

 # Cfish
 This is a C port of Stockfish.

+It is slightly modified for human play with skill level, nps reduction, and search-depth limit.
+The influence of these playing strength limiting modifications can be set in the uci options.
+All three mods can be used in any combination together, to reduce the strength of the engine when playing against humans.
+With default settings, CiChessNPS plays exactly like CiChess.

 ## Compiling Cfish
 Compiling Cfish requires a working gcc or clang environment.
 The [MSYS2](https://www.msys2.org/) environment is recommended for compiling Cfish on Windows (see below on how to set up MSYS2).